Pacific Division (NBA): Chuck Cooper Trophy

-Beginning with the 2021–22 season, the Pacific Division champions has received the Chuck Cooper Trophy.
-As with the other division championship trophies, it is named after one of the African American pioneers from NBA history.
+Beginning with the 2021–22 season, the Pacific Division champion has received the Chuck Cooper Trophy.
+As with the other division championship trophies, it is named after one of the many African American pioneers from NBA history.
 Chuck Cooper became the first African-American to be drafted by an NBA team when the Boston Celtics selected him with the first pick in the second round of the 1950 draft.
 The Cooper Trophy consists of a 200 mm crystal ball.